 A dip in the stock market is therefore a good thing for long-term investors.
 With dollar-cost-averaging, you’ll buy more shares for your money during the dip.
 Experienced investors buy when the prices are low, so they can profit if they rise again.

-Keep your cool and stick to your investment plan
+Keep your cool and stick to your Savings Plan

 Remember that, sooner or later, all investors will have to deal with turbulence in the stock market.
-It’s important to stay calm, follow your investment plan and focus on your long-term goals.
+It’s important to stay calm, follow your Savings Plan and focus on your long-term goals.
 It’s about where you want to be in five, ten, twenty years or even longer.

 All views, opinions, and analyses in this article should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.